COSEWIC Assessment Process, Categories and Guidelines 1

 Once the status report has been accepted, the Committee proceeds to discuss the appropriate status designation.
 As a first step in this deliberation, information in the status report is used to assess the wildlife species according to the quantitative COSEWIC criteria (Table 2).

 Contextual considerations are then reviewed, and if thought to be significant, may be used to modify the initial quantitative assessment.
 Such considerations include rescue potential from outside of Canada, and other life-history characteristics that may not have been adequately assayed by the quantitative assessment (Tables 3 and 4).
-This discussion is concluded by the SSC Co-chair by reviewing the assessment criteria scores, and proposing a motion to assess the species at the status category recommended by the SSC.

 5. Does the suggested status conform to the COSEWIC definition for the proposed status category?